At Iowa event, Trump plans to go after DeSantis over ethanol

 The large Republican presidential field has spent a lot of time over the last few months in Iowa, the leadoff GOP caucus state.
 In June, more than a half dozen candidates, including DeSantis, former Vice President Mike Pence, former United Nations Ambassador Nikki Haley and U.S. Sen. Tim Scott of South Carolina, attended Sen. Joni Ernst’s annual “Roast and Ride” fundraiser that kicked off a busy summer campaign season.

 Trump campaigned in the Des Moines area last month, meeting with GOP state lawmakers, influential conservative pastors, campaign volunteers and a suburban Republican breakfast club.
-That visit came about a week before he was indicted on federal charges stemming from classified records he kept at his Florida home.
+That visit came about a week before he was indicted on federal charges stemming from classified records he kept at his Palm Beach, Florida, home.

 Before Friday, his last large event in Iowa was in March, when he spoke to more than 1,500 people at a theater in Davenport and also went after DeSantis on ethanol.
-He was due to hold an outdoor event in May in Des Moines with about 5,000 attendees expected, but his campaign called it off because of bad weather.
+He was due to hold an outdoor event in May in Des Moines with about 5,000 attendees expected, but his campaign called it off because of a tornado warning.
+It was raining on Friday as people lined up to see him.

 Although caucus campaigns have become more focused on national party priorities over the past two decades, some candidates have continued to portray support for ethanol — specifically the federal mandate that the nation’s fuel supply contain a minimum volume of renewable fuels — as a litmus test in Iowa.